Puerto Rico v. Branstad: Decision

 Justice Marshall delivered the Court's opinion.
 It concluded that the precedent established by Kentucky v.
 Dennison was "the product of another time.
 The conception of the relation between the States and the Federal Government there announced is fundamentally incompatible with more than a century of constitutional development."

 The Supreme Court, therefore, established the power of federal courts to enforce both the Extradition Clause and the Extradition Act by writs of mandamus.

 One point that arose during oral argument was whether the Extradition Clause applied to Puerto Rico since it is not a U.S. state.
 Although Justice Marshall, joined by five other Justices, analyzed Puerto Rico's current political condition as one that gives Puerto Rico certain rights comparable to those of the U.S. states, he applied in the end the Extradition Act, which clearly includes U.S. territories.
 Justice O'Connor noted that fact in her concurrence and did not join the opinion of the Court regarding Puerto Rico's status.

 Justice Scalia also did not join that section of the opinion and noted that "no party before us has asserted the lack of power of Congress to require extradition from a State to a Territory."

 The decision effectively overruled Kentucky v.
 Dennison and reversed the judgments of the Eighth Circuit and the Southern District of Iowa.

 Aftermath

 Following the ruling, Calder voluntarily returned to Puerto Rico in September 1987 to face charges of murder and attempted murder.
 These were dismissed by the trial judge and Calder instead pleaded guilty in January 1988 to voluntary manslaughter and attempted manslaughter.
 He was given 16 and 5-year suspended sentences and permitted to return to Iowa on 15-years' probation.
 After his return, he was rehired by the Federal Aviation Administration and worked there until his retirement.
 He died in May 2015 in Des Moines, aged 75.

+This case regained significance after Ron DeSantis, the governor of Florida, stated that the state of Florida will not cooperate with any extradition of Trump to New York in response to the March 2023 indictment of Donald Trump.